Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Conclusions

 \section{Conclusions}

 The results presented here imply a few general strategies for using MultiNest in a way that can be reasonably trusted.
-If one finds consistent evidence estimates and posterior inferences between two or more MultiNest analyses that have varied the number of live points and sampling efficiencies by factors of $\sim$three or more (larger factors are preferred because of the often-large variance between MultiNest using a given combination of sampling parameters), the results of the analyses can probably be trusted.
+If one finds consistent evidence estimates and posterior inferences between two or more MultiNest analyses that have varied the number of live points and sampling efficiencies by factors of $\sim$three or more (larger factors are preferred because of the often-large variance between MultiNest analyses using a given combination of sampling parameters), the results of the analyses can probably be trusted.
 In practice, lowering the sampling efficiency may be a less resource-intensive strategy, particularly if one finds a fraction of accepted proposals higher than the sampling efficiency.
-Alternatively, it is straightforward to use an initial MultiNest run to initialize and accelerate an MCMC analysis, or another nested sampling analysis with more rigorous convergence criteria, as described in Section \ref{sec:improve}.
+Alternatively, it is straightforward to use a preliminary MultiNest run to initialize and accelerate an MCMC analysis, or another nested sampling analysis with more rigorous convergence criteria, as described in Section \ref{sec:improve}.

-To reiterate some of the results of the above tests, when used with the ``recommended'' settings, MultiNest: \begin{itemize} \item can produce systematically biased estimates of the Bayesian evidence (more significantly for higher-dimension problems), \item can derive completely erroneous posterior estimates, \item is more likely to \emph{underestimate} the width of a credible interval than to overestimate it. \end{itemize} The degree to which MultiNest produces biased results (or whether it instead produces good results) depends sensitively on the dimensionality and structure of a given problem.
+To reiterate some of the results of the above tests, when used with the ``recommended'' settings, MultiNest: \begin{itemize} \item can produce systematically biased estimates of the Bayesian evidence (more significantly for higher-dimension problems), \item can derive completely erroneous posterior estimates \end{itemize} The degree to which MultiNest produces biased results (or whether it instead produces accurate results) depends sensitively on the dimensionality and structure of a given problem.
+Even with relatively few ($\sim100$) live points, MultiNest can still derive accurate evidence estimates and posteriors given a sampling efficiency value low enough so that at each stage it draws samples from within the correct isolikelihood surface.
+MultiNest naturally experiences more difficulty sampling from likelihoods that are more difficult to approximate using ellipsoids (such as in Sections \ref{sec:bananas} and \ref{sec:logGammaTests}); since this is rarely known a priori, testing convergence is a necessary part of any analysis.